crunchyroll/evs-s3helper/README.md

 This permits e.g. use of nginx in front of s3helper without nginx having to know a single thing about S3, credentials, or magic headers.

+## Statsd

+s3helper outputs stats for object retrieval times and request counts to the configured statsd/collectd endpoint.